 Best Towns in Puglia Italy

-This list of the best towns in Puglia is concentrated on the centre of the region.
+This list of the best towns in Puglia is concentrated in the centre of the region.
 Keeping in mind most visitors will start their journey in Bari, each of these Puglian towns can be reached within an hour or two of the region’s capital.
 Making them perfect day trips from Bari, Italy.
+Alternatively, work them into a road trip when planning your Puglia itinerary.

 Things to do in Ostuni